clyde2020/ML_Portfolio/Histopathologic_Cancer_Detection/README.md

 # Description
 This project database comes from Kaggle.
 The goal is to create a model which can identify metastatic tissue in histopathologic scans of lymph node sections.

 Flow_from_directory is utilized to feed images into a 6 CNN layer model.
-Afterwards, the test data is fed into the model, and the predictions csv file is generated for submission into Kaggle.
+Afterwards, the test data is fed into the model, and the predictions CSV file is generated for submission into Kaggle.

 Because of the inequality of images per label, we sample the data so the model can train on equal representation of images.